-- 1. All projects will be evaluated on the basis of the following criteria: - a.
+1. All projects will be evaluated on the basis of the following criteria:

+- a.
 Concept.
 Message development and the clarity and originality of your idea for conveying the message. - b.
 Layout.
 Composition of the piece to communicate the concept and brand. - c.
 Technique.
-Ability to research and develop, and document a design strategy. - d.
+Mastery of materials, techniques, tools, and presentation. - d.
 Production.
 Mastery of materials, techniques, tools, and presentation. - e.
 Involvement.
-Attendance, in-class work time, outside reading, and participation in class discussion. - Student involvement and participation: this is as important as any of the items listed above.
+Attendance, in-class work time, outside reading, and participation in class discussion. - 2.
+Student involvement and participation: this is as important as any of the items listed above.
 You will be blanketed with new and unfamiliar information through out the semester and your ability to digest, use, and understand this information will determine and improve the quality of your verbal and nonverbal communication.